5 Holiday Party Games That Aren't Charades

 Some families are quiet.
 Some are rowdy.
 Either way, you’ll be spending lots of time with yours (and friends) when the long stream of holidays begins soon.
-Whether you want to energize a lifeless party or bring some order to chaos, here are five fun games for all different types of groups.
+Whether you want to energize a lifeless party or bring some order to chaos, here are five fun holiday party games for all different types of groups.

 Best for: Injecting some energy back into a group.

 How to play: Simply download the app on your phone and get people to clue you into what’s on the screen.
 It’s pretty self-explanatory from there—once you get the hang of holding your phone to your head.

 Best for: Attentive players ready and willing to forge alliances (and, OK, mislead each other).

 How to play: You’ll need one moderator to lead the game.
 From there, you secretly divide the other players into townspeople, a sheriff and a doctor.
 But no one knows who is who, so the game becomes a quest to figure out who the mafia are before the town goes to dust.
 For complete rules, go here.

 Best for: Breaking the ice…and mostly an excuse to buy some adorable stickers.